HeinrichApfelmus/hyper-haskell/README.md

 1. [Download and install Electron](http://electron.atom.io/releases/)

-    The whole thing is currently developed and tested with Electron v1.4.0.
+    The whole thing is currently developed and tested with Electron v1.4.0, which you can install with `npm install electron@1.4.0 -g`.

+    On Debian-based Linux distributions, Electron [currently](https://github.com/electron-userland/electron-prebuilt/issues/70#issuecomment-192520913) requires the `nodejs-legacy` package.

 2. Make sure that you have a working installation of
     * the [GHC][] Haskell compiler